When a Team Member Isn’t Acting Like Part of the Team

 HALT – So Your Board Members Can be Their Best Selves

-During his freshman orientation, my younger son was introduced to HALT – Hungry, Angry, Lonely, Tired – a stress management technique.
+During his first year of college orientation, my younger son was introduced to HALT – Hungry, Angry, Lonely, Tired – a stress management technique.
 For entering college students, it was supposed to help them increase self-awareness and understand what was going on with themselves and how this affected their interactions with roommates and others.
-It was geared to help them from becoming less pleasant versions of their normal selves.
+It was geared to help them from becoming less pleasant versions of their usual selves.

 HALT resonates with me.
 Especially regarding nonprofit boards and board meetings.
 After all, aren’t nonprofits better served by directors who function at their finest and highest levels? […]